DiddiLeija/DiddiLeija.github.io/my_story.md

 ****

-**In the present day**, I've been looking for something new, and I'm open to any opportunity.
+**In the present day**, I have been looking for something new to do, and I'm open to any opportunity, locally and globally.